-The origin of Halloween dates back 2000 years ago to the Celtic celebration of the dead.
-A Celtic festival was held on November 1, the first day of the celtic New Year, honoring the Samhain, the Lord of the Dead.
-Celtic ritual believed that the souls of the dead returned on the evening before November 1.
+The origin of Halloween dates back 2000 over years.
+It began with the Celtic celebration of the dead.
+A Celtic festival was held on November 1, the first day of the Celtic New Year.
+Specifically, this holiday honors Samhain, the Lord of the Dead.
+Ancient Celtic people believed the souls of the dead returned on the evening before November 1.
 The celebration included burning sacrifices and costumes.
-These early events began as both a celebration of the harvest, and to honor dead ancestors.
+This early event served as both a celebration of the harvest.
+At the same time, it also honors dead ancestors.

-The first lighted fruit , were carved out of gourds and turnips.
+The first lighted vegetables, were carved out of gourds and turnips.
 Pumpkins came from North America, and had not yet made their way to Europe.
-European custom also included carving scary faces into the gourds and placing embers inside to light them.
-This was believed to ward of evil spirits, especially spirits who roamed the streets and countryside during All Hallows Eve.
+European custom also included carving scary faces into the gourds.
+An ember was placed inside to light them.
+This was believed to ward of evil spirits, who roamed the streets and the countryside during All Hallow’s Eve.

-Bobbing for Apples is a tradition widely popular a few decades ago.
+Bobbing for Apples is a related Halloween tradition widely popular a few decades ago.
 It dates back to ancient roman times in honor of the Roman goddess of fruits and apples.
 Similarly, the tradition of bobbing for apples is a common activity at Halloween parties and fall festivals.

 The History of the Jack O’Lantern Tells all about the tale of Stingy Jack